RAHYM203/I-am-learning-C-programming-/Tasks/README.md

-# C Programming Lab Tasks
+# Note

-This folder contains my C programming tasks for Labs 1 to 9.
+This repository contains my personal C programming practice, based on tasks assigned in the Programming in C course at SWPS University.
+Task descriptions are paraphrased and shared for learning purposes only.
-Each lab covers different topics such as:

-Variables & Data Types
-Loops
-Math Functions
-File Handling
-Pointers and Arrays

-## Structure